projectsveltos/addon-controller/README.md

 kubectl create -f  https://raw.githubusercontent.com/projectsveltos/cluster-api-feature-manager/master/manifest/manifest.yaml
 ```

-# Understanding how to configure and use the project
+# Understanding how to configure and use Sveltos

 ## ClusterSelector
 The clusterSelector field is a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements) that matches against labels on CAPI clusters.